List of Avatar: The Last Airbender characters: Avatar Aang

-Avatar Aang or simple Aang (安昂 (Ān'áng)) (voiced by Mitchel Musso in the unaired pilot, voiced by Zach Tyler Eisen in Avatar: The Last Airbender, D. B. Sweeney in Books One and Two of The Legend of Korra, portrayed by Noah Ringer in The Last Airbender, Gordon Cormier in the live-action series) is the main protagonist of the original series and the current Avatar, a cyclically reincarnating being who maintains world balance.
+Avatar Aang or simply Aang (安昂 (Ān'áng)) (voiced by Mitchel Musso in the unaired pilot, voiced by Zach Tyler Eisen in Avatar: The Last Airbender, D. B. Sweeney in Books One and Two of The Legend of Korra, Eric Nam in Avatar Aang: The Last Airbender, Sander Argabrite as a young boy in Avatar Aang: The Last Airbender, portrayed by Noah Ringer in The Last Airbender, Gordon Cormier in the live-action series) is the main protagonist of the original series and the current Avatar, a cyclically reincarnating being who maintains world balance.
 Aang often acts in a fun-loving, carefree manner.
 His pacifism and vegetarianism are primary traits of Buddhism.
 The creators intended Aang to "defeat enemies with his wits" and be a "trickster hero".
 Though Aang is often frivolous and enthusiastic, he becomes serious during a crisis.
 In the original series, Katara and Sokka rescue Aang from a century of suspended animation due to being frozen in an iceberg.
 Having already mastered his native Airbending, Aang learns Waterbending from Katara and later Pakku at the North Pole in Book One, Earthbending from Toph in Book Two, and Firebending from Zuko in Book Three.
 Throughout the series, Aang aids the Water Tribes and the Earth Kingdom, whom the Fire Nation has oppressed.
 Unwilling to kill Fire Lord Ozai despite the past Avatars insisting on it, Aang ultimately learns the ancient Lion-Turtles' technique of energybending, which allows the user to give or take away a person's bending, and uses it to render Ozai a non-bender.
+According to The Official Cookbook: Recipes From the Four Nations, his favorite food is the egg custard tart.
 In The Legend of Korra, it is revealed that Aang, with the help of his friends, created the United Republic of Nations.
 He also married Katara and had three children, with his youngest son Tenzin restoring the Air Nomads while instructing the next Avatar, Korra.
 Like Roku before him, Aang appears at times before his reincarnation Korra, serving as a spiritual advisor, prior to their connection being destroyed by Unalaq.

 Appa

 Appa (阿柏 (Ābǎi)) (vocal effects provided by Dee Bradley Baker in the original animated series, Matthew Yang King in the live-action series) is Aang's male giant sky bison, animal guide and spirit companion.
+He was born in the Eastern Air Temple, the place where Aang met him.
 He is Aang's best friend and serves as the group's mode of transport around the world.
 He can fly and can use his tail to create powerful gusts of air.
 According to Aang, flying bisons were the first Airbenders.
 The show's creators, Michael Dante DiMartino and Bryan Konietzko, have described Appa's appearance as a cross between a bison and a manatee.
 He is known to shed his coat at the end of winter.